akshay-ksd/Sales_force_dynamic_render/README.md

     }
 }
 In this Visualforce example, the user inputs text, and upon clicking the "Render HTML" button, the text is dynamically rendered as HTML on the page.

+Summary
+LWC Approach: Modern and preferred for new development, allows for more advanced interactivity and is integrated seamlessly with the Salesforce platform.
+Visualforce Approach: Useful for existing applications using Visualforce, but generally less flexible and powerful than LWC.
+Choose the approach based on your specific requirements and the technologies you are comfortable with.